hbj9807/HL2_imu2ROS/README.md

 2. Change Publisher, Topic, and Frame ID name if needed.
 3. Run hl2ss first in Hololens 2.
 4. Run imu2ROS.py

+Acknowledgments
+This project is based on hl2ss by jdibenes, which is licensed under the MIT License.
+Significant modifications and additions have been made to suit the requirements of this project.